-Reunification counseling is also recommended in situations where a child may be refusing to spend time with one parent.
-This may occur in families that are going through a high conflict separation or divorce.
-In some cases, a parent and child may have had a conflict that was emotionally stressful on the child.
-It is important for the child to have an opportunity to process their feelings and have their voice heard by the parent.
-In these situations, it is imperative for the parent and child to work with a counselor to address the specific concerns that occurred in your family.
-If the child feels that they were wronged or treated unfairly, it is important for the parent to apologize and rebuild trust with the child.
+During counseling, the child will have an opportunity to process their feelings and have their voice heard.
+In these situations, the parent and child will work with the Reunification Counselor to address the specific concerns that occurred in your family.
+If the child feels that they were wronged or treated unfairly, the parent will need to apologize and rebuild trust with the child.

 “Patience is not simply the ability to wait; it’s how we behave while we waiting.” – Joyce Meyer

 Family Legal Options

-If the other parent is not agreeing to allow a parent to see a child, it may be useful to seek the assistance of a mediator or family law attorney.
-If you are not able to resolve the issue at mediation, a judge will identify a qualified licensed counselor that can work to support the healing of your relationship with the child.
-If the court does order reunification counseling, it is helpful if the order outlines that both parents should cooperate with the reunification counseling and the counselor’s recommendations.
+If a parent does not agree to allow the other parent to see a child, it may be useful to seek the assistance of a family law attorney or mediator.
+To resolve the issue, a qualified professional may be assigned to support the healing of your relationship with your child.
+Your attorney can request that the court order reunification counseling.
+Both parents should cooperate with the reunification counselor and follow the recommendations.